HannaBerggren/Love-Barista/TESTING.md

 - Google Chrome
 - Mozilla Firefox

 Appearance and functionality appear to be consistent throughout all browsers.

 ---
 [Back to the top](#table-of-contents)

 ## Manual Testing

+Admin Page
+* Admin has access via the default Django Admin page.
+* The Admin login can be accessed from the navigation menus once a superuser has logged in.
+Once logged in, Admin users have all the access to create, edit and delete all posts.
-* Only the admin can make a post puplished.
+* All the requests can be viewed from the admin page.

+Users
 * If the user try to create a account, a text is shown if they havn't filled in the form correct.
 * It's not possible to add a post unless the user has an account.
 * The user can like all blogposts if they have an account and are logged in.
 * The user can only delete/edit their own blogpost.
-* The admin can delete/edit all posts.

-#### Navigation
+### Navigation
 | Feature               | Test Performed                                                        | Result  |
 |-----------------------|-----------------------------------------------------------------------|---------|
 | Logo    | Clicking on the logo redirects the user to home page.                               | Pass    |